keystonejs/keystone/.changeset/wild-frogs-beam.md

 '@keystonejs/keystone': minor
 ---

-Added a new field type 'Computed'.
+Added a new field type `Virtual`.
 This allows creation of fields that return data computed from other field values or outside Keystone.